 Equity weakness is heaping more pressure on the dollar, pushing it down 0.5 percent against the yen, the lowest in a week and approaching one-year lows of 108.13 yen hit in April.

-ING Bank analysts predicted the dollar would remain pinned near current levels, at the expense of the yen.
+ING Bank predicted the dollar would remain pinned near current levels, at the expense of the yen.

-"Dollar/yen continues to capture this nervousness and could move down towards the 109.00 level."
+"Dollar/yen continues to capture this nervousness."

-The euro edged up 0.2 percent to the dollar, after tumbling on Thursday to a three-week low of $1.1662 after minutes of the European Central Bank's July 20 policy meeting showed the bank was worried about the currency rising too much.
+The euro edged up 0.2 percent against the dollar, after tumbling on Thursday to a three-week low of $1.1662 after minutes of the European Central Bank's July 20 policy meeting showed the bank was worried about the currency rising too much.

 ING saw the ECB's euro concerns as justified and expects the bank to proceed cautiously while unwinding stimulus, in turn limiting the upside to European bond yields.

 Yields have fallen in recent days following the ECB comments and amid the dash for defensive assets, with 10-year Bunds at a one-week low of 0.39 percent while 10-year Treasuries matched one-week lows hit on Thursday .